 Pimsleur Japanese Review: Overview

-Pimsleur Japanese is based on a set of fundamentals adopted by Dr. Paul Pimsleur including the following four principles.
+The course is based upon a set of fundamental principles adopted by Dr. Paul Pimsleur, namely:

 You will be limited in the amount of new words you learn at any given time.
 This gives you a chance to truly get the key words or phrases down before moving forward.
-This is based on the notion that most conversations consist of many of the same words.
-In order to get you speaking quickly, Pimsleur does not bother with having you learn ALL words, but instead the important ones.
+This is based on the notion that most conversations consist of many of the same set of words.
+In order to get you speaking quickly, Pimsleur does not bother with having you learn ALL the words, but instead only the most important and commonly-used ones.

 PROS of Pimsleur Japanese